Skip to main content

 There are so many people searching for their roots that it cuts no ice whatsoever with the Scots when you proudly claim Scottish ancestry (their eyes glaze over, although they are unfailingly courteous).
 Currently five million people live in Scotland, and fifty million people worldwide claim Scottish heritage.
 However, I found the origins of all THREE Scottish branches of my family!

 THE TAITS: I visited the island, although not the actual graves, of my Orkney ancestors.
 John Tait signed on with the Hudson Bay Company in 1821 and left his home on an island called South Ronaldsay.
-He married an indigenous woman at Moose Factory, Ontario and eventually settled in St. Andrews, Manitoba, now considered the homeland of the Métis Nation in Canada.
+He married an Indigenous woman at Moose Factory, Ontario and eventually settled in St. Andrews, Manitoba, now considered the homeland of the Métis Nation in Canada.

 The landscape he left behind is beautiful, although it must look quite different in winter — with short days (farther north than Peace River, Alberta), and so windy that if you don’t park your car facing into the wind, it can tear the doors off!